FOSSEE/st-scripts/tuples/script.rst

 Script
 ------

-Hello friends and welcome to the tutorial on Tuples
+Hello friends and welcome to the tutorial on getting started with tuples.

 {{{ Show the slide containing title }}}